pliddy-com/recipes-next/README.md

 ## Automation

-Automation for this project is based on two technologies, `npm` package scripts and workflows in GitHub Actions.
+Automation for this project is based on two technologies, npm scripts and workflows in GitHub Actions.

 Package scripts are used locally for code quality checks during the local development process.
 These scripts are also used as pre-commit hooks by <a href="https://typicode.github.io/husky/#/" target="_blank">Husky</a> to ensure code quality before feature branches are pushed to GitHub for pull requests.

 GitHub Actions perform code quality checks on any push of a feature branch to GitHub and to trigger the build and deploy process through merged pull requests or a webhook request when new content is published.

-### Package Scripts
+### npm Scripts

-There is a collection of `npm` scripts in the `package.json` file that are used for code quality checks, build, and deployment.
+There is a collection of npm scripts in the `package.json` file that are used for code quality checks, build, and deployment.
 These are run from the console in local development or as part of the workflow in GitHub actions.

 #### Linting Scripts